SmashedFrenzy16/SmashedFrenzy16/README.md

   <img src="https://media.giphy.com/media/xT9IgzoKnwFNmISR8I/giphy.gif" height="300"/>
   <img src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif" height="300"/>
 </div>

-Hello everyone!
-My name is SmashedFrenzy16.
-I am a back-end developer and a front-end developer.
-I joined GitHub on July 30th 2020, and started my path to create all sorts of projects that I could make for the rest of the world.
-I mostly work in Python, C++ and C#, building all sorts of different repositories that meet people's different needs.
-I also collaborate with other developers.
-I have been developing and curating my skills over 2 years to try and help you improve the way you use your computers.
-Today, after quite a bit of time on open-source coding (which a lot of the GitHub community have helped me by supporting me every step of the journey, so thanks 😀), I have got a plethora of new, high demanded projects and code for you to use all free of charge.

-### Other Things About Me

 - 🔭 I’m currently working on the [SmashedFrenzy16 Web3 Project](https://smashedfrenzy16.dao) (to configure your browser to support Web3 domains to view the homepage of the SmashedFrenzy16 Web3 Project, click [here](https://www.makeuseof.com/access-unstoppable-domains-websites/)).
 - 🌱 I’m currently learning AI, ethical hacking and AWS.